 Editor's note: A previous version of this article incorrectly stated that lintuzumab was an antibody-drug conjugate and also did not mention SGN-CD33A.
-The Fool regrets the error.
+It also incorrectly stated that Gleevec and Bosulif were tested head to head in a clinical trial.
+The Fool regrets the errors.

 As I noted 11 weeks ago, cancer statistics are both staggering and disappointing.
 Although cancer deaths per 100,000 people have been on the downswing since 1991 thanks to access to more effective medications and better awareness about the negative health effects of smoking, there is still a lot of research and progress yet to achieve.
 My focus in this 12-week series is to bring to light both the need for continued research in these fields, as well as highlight ways you can profit from the biggest current and upcoming players in each area.